top of page

 What To Bring

-Cost: The cost of the camp sites are paid for by NESBC.
-A love offering will be taken for our special speaker.
+The cost of the camp sites are paid for by NESBC.
 While admission to the campground is covered, you will be responsible for bringing your own food and drink.
 NESBC will assist by providing the following food:

 • Friday Night Dinner (5:30pm-7:00pm): Hot Dogs, Buns, Chips, Condiments Provided by NESBC